 Publication Ethics and Publication Malpractice Statement Requirements

 The editorial board, institutional partners and the publisher of Equilibrium.
 Quarterly Journal of Economics and Economic Policy implement the publication ethics and malpractice guidelines that are based on existing Elsevier policies and the guidelines of the Committee on Publication Ethics (COPE).

-Faculty of Economic Sciences and Management, Nicolaus Copernicus University is an institution registered in Polish National Library as responsible for merit content of the journal.
 Polish Economic Society is an institutional partner of the journal.
-Institute of Economic Research (Toruń, Poland) is a publisher of Equilibrium.
+Institute of Economic Research (Poland) is a publisher of Equilibrium.
 Quarterly Journal of Economics and Economic Policy.
+Brno University of Technology, Faculty of Business and Management (Czech Republic), “Constantin Brancusi” University of Targu-Jiu, Center of Fundamental and Applied Economic Studies (Romania), Hungarian Academy of Sciences, Centre for Economic and Regional Studies, Institute of World Economics (Hungary), Lobachevsky State University of Nizhni Novgorod, Institute of Economics and Entrepreneurship (Russian Federation), Pablo de Olavide University, Department of Economics, Quantitative Methods and Economic History (Spain), University of Economics in Bratislava, Faculty of Economic Informatics (Slovakia), Vilnius Gediminas Technical University, Faculty of Business Management (Lithuania) are scientific partners of the journal.
 As stakeholders of the publishing process, we recognize ethical responsibilities of all parties of the publication process.
 Thus, we take our duties of guardianship over all stages of publishing very seriously and we recognize our ethical duties and other responsibilities.

 The journal offers access to the contents in the open access system on the principles of non-exclusive license Creative Commons (CC BY 4.0).

 The journal content is indexed in Similarity Check, the CrossRef initiative to prevent scholarly and professional plagiarism.